Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Beyond that, Savannah is the kind of city that lends itself to wandering.
-My favorite thing to do in Savannah is just wander and explore the squares and beautiful homes.
+My favorite thing to do in Savannah is just wander and explore the squares and beautiful homes and appreciate the stunning Spanish moss hanging from the trees.
 It might not be official “sightseeing,” but it certainly isn’t a waste of time in my book!

 Spend your days the way you want to and I’m sure that you, too, will fall in love with Savannah.

 More On Savannah:

 - Solo Female Travel in Savannah: Is it Safe?